wd15/wd15.github.com/_posts/2013-04-08-configuring-sumatra-for-postgres.md

 with each job having a similar life time.
 In this event most of the jobs are not recorded and the unrecorded jobs will sign off with the dreaded `django.db.utils.DatabaseError: database is locked`.
-For further discussion on this issue the
+For further discussion of this issue see the
 [Sumatra mailing list thread on this topic](https://groups.google.com/forum/?fromgroups=#!topic/sumatra-users/-9Gci0thFLo).

 ### Quick and Dirty Solution